dadi/docs/README.md

 # Contributing

 You are encouraged to help improve the quality of this guide for the benefit of our team and the community at large.
-Products are made stronger by good documentation and a good developer is a good documenters 😇
+Products are made stronger by good documentation and a good developer is a good documenter 😇

 Please contribute if you see any typos or factual errors or gaps in the knowledge-base.
 To get started, you can read our [contributing guidelines](./CONTRIBUTING.md) section.